nodejs/nan/doc/v8_misc.md

 A helper class for accessing the contents of an ArrayBufferView (aka a typedarray) from C++.
 If the input array is not a valid typedarray, then the data pointer of TypedArrayContents will default to `NULL` and the length will be 0.
 If the data pointer is not compatible with the alignment requirements of type, an assertion error will fail.

-Note that you must store a pointer to the `array` object while you are accessing the contents of the typedarray object using this interface.
+Note that you must store a reference to the `array` object while you are accessing its contents.

 Definition: